How much you contribute to your retirement account now makes a big difference over time.

 The more you put in, the more you end up with in interest and appreciation.
 Compound interest can practically work miracles.
 However, the more you have in principal, the faster the interest grows.
 As you max out your retirement account, your money will work better on your behalf.

 Consider that $10,000 appreciating 8% a year for 20 years will be worth over $46,600.
 If you manage to get a 10% growth rate, now we’re talking almost $67,275.
-The more you can contribute today, the longer it has to grow and the more you’ll end up with.
+The more you can contribute today, the longer it has to grow and the more you’ll have over time.

 Big Tax Benefits